 Homestays or Guest Houses in Alchi

 Otherwise, as said above, there are some stay options in Alchi village, with a couple of hotels, guesthouses, and local homestays.
-There are camps “Sumtseg Camps” run by Alchi monastery where you can stay at some affordable rates as well.
-You can choose to stay back in Alchi or return to Leh depending on the time you have in hand, vehicles etc.
+There are camps “Sumtseg Camps” run by the Alchi monastery, where you can stay at some affordable rates as well.
+You can choose to stay back in Alchi or return to Leh depending on the time you have in hand, vehicles, etc.

 Semskit Guest House Alchi

 Contact Person: Tsering Dorjey – 9622227963.
 Prices are Rs 1700 for twin sharing rooms with breakfast and dinner.
 A total of 4 rooms with attached bathroom are there in this guest house.
-Parking facility is not available and they are not operational in winters in Ladakh.
+The parking facility is not available and they are not operational in winters in Ladakh.

 Lower Ladakh Guest House Alchi

 Contact Person: Tsetan Dorjey – 9419809365.
 Prices are Rs 1900 for twin sharing rooms with breakfast and dinner.
 A total of 6 rooms with attached bathroom are there in this guest house.
-Parking facility is available and they are operational in winters as well.
+The parking facility is available, and they are operational in winters as well.

 Norbuling Guest House Alchi

 Contact Person: Tsering Norboo – 9419841306.
 Prices are Rs 2000 for twin sharing rooms with breakfast and dinner.
 A total of 5 rooms with attached bathroom are there in Contact Person: this guest house.
-Parking facility is available and they are operational in winters as well.
+The parking facility is available and they are operational in winters as well.

 Lharjey Homestay Alchi

 Contact Person: Sonam Dolma – 9419306358.
 Prices are Rs 1500 for twin sharing rooms with breakfast and dinner.
 A total of 4 rooms with attached bathroom are there in this guest house.
-Parking facility is available and they are operational in winters as well.
+The parking facility is available and they are operational in winters as well.

 Lotsava Guest House Alchi

 Contact Person: Sonam Stanzin – 9419347729.
 Prices are Rs 1400 for twin sharing rooms with breakfast only.
-A total of 4 rooms with attached bathroom and 2 rooms with a common shared bathroom are there in this guest house.
-Parking facility is available and they are operational in winters as well.
+A total of 4 rooms with an attached bathroom and two rooms with a common shared bathroom are there in this guest house.
+The parking facility is available, and they are operational in winters as well.

 Where to eat?